rmcclain3/motif-generator/README.md

 ## Using the Samples

-To try out some samples, find the zip file, MrEar.zip, download the zip file, and import the collections in the folders into a music library or onto a mobile device.
+To try out some samples, find the zip file, MrEar.zip, for the time being I will just host it on my Google Drive [here](https://drive.google.com/file/d/1Cz_VamZNYksHO103Yaw4znl60c0vda5j/view?usp=sharing), download the zip file, and import the collections in the folders into a music library or onto a mobile device.
 Use a music app that can display id3 lyrics embedded in mp3 files (I have used the built in iPhone music app and MP3+ Player for iPhone).
 I would be interested in knowing of others for iPhone.
 Getting new samples